ValveSoftware/steam-runtime/doc/goals.md

 aim higher than 2015.

 Steam Runtime version 2, 'soldier', is based on Debian 10 'buster', released in 2019.
-It is used to run Proton 5.13 and later versions.
+It is used to run Proton 5.13 up to 7.0.
-Running native Linux games in a "pure" soldier container is not currently possible, but would be a good improvement.

 Steam Runtime version 3, 'sniper', is based on Debian 11 'bullseye', released in 2021.
 It is otherwise similar to soldier.
+It is used to run Proton 8.0 or later, and some native Linux games such as Dota 2, Endless Sky and Retroarch.

-Similarly, Steam Runtime version 4, 'medic', is likely to be based on Debian 12 'bookworm', which is expected to be released in 2023.
+Similarly, Steam Runtime version 4, 'medic', is likely to be based on Debian 12 'bookworm', which was released in 2023.

 #### New glibc